-Steven Gerrard’s response after Sir Alex Ferguson said he wasn’t a ‘top, top player’
+Steven Gerrard's perfect response after Sir Alex Ferguson said he wasn’t a ‘top, top player’

 He produced countless Man of the Match performances and inspired the Reds to glory in the 2005 Champions League and 2006 FA Cup finals.

-Gerrard, who recently won the Scottish Premiership title as Rangers manager, also earned 114 caps for England.
+Gerrard, who went on to win the Scottish Premiership title as Rangers manager and is currently the head coach of Saudi Arabian side Al-Ettifaq, also earned 114 caps for England.

 Only Peter Shilton, Wayne Rooney and David Beckham have made more appearances for the Three Lions.